ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ---
 author: ezzabuzaid
-pubDatetime: 2023-09-01T17:23:56.283Z
+pubDatetime: 2023-09-07T17:23:56.283Z
 title: Reactive Infinity Scroll
 featured: true
-draft: true
 tags:
-  - infinity-scroll
-  - angular-infinity-scroll
-  - infinity-scroll-in-angular
+  - rxjs
-  - infinity-scroll-rxjs
+  - angular
 description: "Create an infinity scrolling using RxJS"
 ---

-Ever tried to load a ton of data on a webpage and found it super slow or clunky?
+Ever tried to load a ton of data on a webpage and found it super slow or laggy?
 You're not alone.
-One effective way to improve the experience is through infinite scrolling, similar to how your Twitter feed continuously loads more tweets as you scroll down.
+An effective way to improve the experience is through infinite scrolling, similar to how your Twitter feed continuously loads more tweets as you scroll down.

 [What is Infinity Scroll](https://builtin.com/ux-design/infinite-scroll)